yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-&-authorization/oauth2-0/auth-code-grant.md

 #### Response

 Response provides the `authorization` code as `code` and the redirect URL as `redirect_to`.
-It is expected the the 3rd party authentication server will redirect the user to the redirect URL.
+It is expected the 3rd party authentication server will redirect the user to the redirect URL.

 ```{.copyWrapper}
 {